sashadevi/adb-coursework/README.md

 # adb-coursework

+This application compares police data during January 2021 for the West Midlands and Cambridge.

 ## Prerequisites

-This application requires PostgreSQL and Python for it to work.
-Please make sure that both of these are installed before using the application.
+To run the application PostgreSQL and Python need to be installed.

 ## Installation